Will Kern County save California's plans for a green future?

 This week, supervisors voted to add carbon management industries to the county’s economic development program, Advance Kern, which offers incentives to certain industries county leaders hope to foster.

-The vote came after a presentation by Lawrence Livermore National Laboratory, which recently completed a study that found current strategies and technologies could help siphon 125 million tons of carbon dioxide out of the atmosphere per year, a necessary task for the state to become carbon neutral.
+The vote came after a presentation by the Lawrence Livermore National Laboratory, which recently completed a study that found current strategies and technologies could help siphon 125 million tons of carbon dioxide out of the atmosphere per year, a necessary task for the state to become carbon-neutral.

 Kern County, the study argues, could be a major beneficiary of carbon sequestration efforts.

-“This, I call the no-kidding, this is actually how you do it, no miracles, path to carbon neutrality, which not coincidentally has enormous opportunities for the southern San Joaquin valley,” Steven Bohlen, a program manager at Lawrence Livermore told supervisors on Tuesday.
-“I gave a talk at the energy summit here in the fall, and the title of my talk was ‘Where Is the Next Valley of Innovation in California,’ and I made a case that it’s right here.”
+“This, I call the ‘no kidding, this is actually how you do it, no miracles’ path to carbon neutrality, which not coincidentally has enormous opportunities for the southern San Joaquin Valley,” Steven Bohlen, a program manager at Lawrence Livermore, told supervisors on Feb.
+25. “I gave a talk at the energy summit here in the fall, and the title of my talk was ‘Where Is the Next Valley of Innovation in California,’ and I made a case that it’s right here.”

 The study calls for 17 million tons of carbon dioxide to be taken out of the air, through a method known as direct air capture, and stored underground.
-Kern County’s vast network of underground oil formations are ideal for storing C02, according to Lawrence Livermore, introducing the possibility that after a hundred years of taking substances out of the ground, Kern County could be in for another hundred years of putting substances back in.
+Kern County’s vast network of underground oil formations are ideal for storing CO2, according to the Livermore lab, introducing the possibility that after a hundred years of taking substances out of the ground, Kern County could be in for another hundred years of putting substances back in.

 “We already know that nature has stored petroleum for millions of years, and putting CO2 in there — which is much like petroleum — it’ll stay there for millions of years as well,” Bohlen said.

-He said the south San Joaquin Valley had the capacity to store C02 for 100 years, and that Kern County’s existing green energy grid could be used to power the carbon capture devices.
+He said the southern San Joaquin Valley had the capacity to store CO2 for 100 years, and that Kern County’s existing green energy grid could be used to power the carbon-capture devices.

 While cautiously supportive, supervisors expressed skepticism over the promise of new jobs and economic vitality promised in the presentation.